 These wooded houses will surely make you feel that you’re in a medieval movie or fairytale.
 They will give you a throwback experience to the 15th to 18th centuries when life could be so simple and peaceful.
 We can find most of the wooden houses in the towns within the Swiss Alps in the canton of Valais.

 However, there are also houses made from bricks and stones in the Swiss countryside.
 Look at this photo of a village in the Canton of Ticino.
 They look like the houses that came straight out of a movie featuring middle ages legends and stories.

 Christianity is the identity of Europe that we can observe even from its smallest town.
 Almost every city, town, or village in Europe has its own church or chapel.

-In some parts of Switzerland’s countryside, chapels are constructed at the most scenic portion of their town.
-They made sure that anyone who will go to these chapels and pray will see the peaceful views.
+In some parts of Switzerland’s countryside, chapels are constructed in the most scenic portion of the town.
+They ensured that anyone who went to these chapels and prayed would see the peaceful views.

 Intentionally or not, the spots where these chapels were constructed will surely help the faithful find inner peace and some quiet moments to commune with God.

 Tous Les Saints is the first chapel I discovered in Switzerland when I started exploring Switzerland using my laptop.
 It is already 700 years old by now.
 You can check my plan on how to visit Sion and Tous Les Saints from my previous post.

 Then, when I created my list of 15 towns in the Swiss Alps, I learned that Bettmeralp has a picturesque chapel situated on a small hill overlooking a valley.
 The chapel also has magnificent views of the Bernese Oberland from the south.

 And oh, check out this Instagrammable Chapelle de la Motta in Bulle, Gruyere.
 The two trees beside the chapel and the chapel are so dramatic.